ddwarabandam/Rural-Health-Surveillance-Visual-Book/README.md

 However, users should still follow all applicable privacy, security, and data governance rules before uploading data to GitHub or sharing the app.

-### Important Public Repository Warning

-Do **not** upload real patient-level surveillance data to a public GitHub repository.

-Recommended GitHub sharing approach:

-- Upload the script.
-- Upload this instruction manual.
-- Upload only synthetic, fake, or fully de-identified sample data.
-- Do not upload real NBS/NEDSS exports unless explicitly approved by the appropriate agency data governance process.
-- Review small cell counts and potentially identifiable combinations before sharing screenshots or outputs.

 ---

 ## 8. How to Run the App